 Mr. Davani has been practicing law for over 10 years.
 He began practicing law by helping clients as a sanctioned student lawyer before receiving his law license, and second chaired his first jury trial in federal court before even graduating law school.
 He is a registered member of the Maryland Association for Justice (MAJ), the American Bar Association (ABA), the American Association for Justice (AAJ), and was formerly on the MAJ’s Legislative Leader’s Circle.

 Mr. Davani has taken over 20 cases to trial in state and federal court, and favorably settled well over 100 cases for injured victims.
 He has personally helped his clients recover over $15,000,000 in personal injury, medical malpractice, and nursing home abuse settlements and verdicts in Maryland and other states.
 He is dedicated to fighting for justice, and welcomes the opportunity to help you.

-Personal Injury Lawyer Near You in Maryland for Emotional Abuse Claims
+Emotional Abuse Lawyer Near You in Maryland